-How do the Avios / Nectar and Radisson devaluations impact the value of Amex points?
+How does the Avios / Nectar devaluation impact the value of Amex Membership Rewards points?

-Two events over the last month have had an indirect negative impact on American Express Membership Rewards points, because they have reduced the value you get from two of the transfer partners.
+Two recent events have had an indirect negative impact on American Express Membership Rewards points, because they have reduced the value you get from two of the transfer partners.

 We are talking about:

-- the change in the ‘Avios to Nectar’ conversion rate, which means that you will now only receive 0.67p of Nectar points for every 1 Avios you transfer, compared to the previous 0.8p
+- the change in the ‘Avios to Nectar’ conversion rate from 11th March, which means that you will now only receive 0.5p of Nectar points for every 1 Avios you transfer, compared to the previous 0.67p

-- the massive unnannounced devaluation of Radisson Rewards points, which has cut the value from our estimate of 0.33p to our new valuation of 0.2p
+- the massive unnannounced devaluation of Radisson Rewards points, which cut the value from our estimate of 0.33p to our new valuation of 0.15p to 0.2p

-I thought it was worth taking another look, in the light of these changes, as to where the real value in American Express Membership Rewards points sits.
+I thought it was worth taking another look, in the light of the forthcoming Nectar / Avios changes, as to where the real value in American Express Membership Rewards points sits.

 This article is about how to make the best use of your Amex Membership Rewards points.
 It does NOT cover every Membership Rewards redemption but it does cover the bulk of the pseudo-cash, cash and travel options.
 If we haven’t covered an option, you should assume that it offers poor value.